furstenheim/is_jsonb_valid/README.md

 ### Testing and Installation

+Make sure that you have PostgreSQL 9.6.
 In the directory of the project do:

     make install && make installcheck